AlertBear/rh-autophysion/README.md

  mastserver.py:

-	This file need to deploy on the control server, used to control the test server usage.
-During the testing, the program first need to check with control server whether server is using by the other user, if not, then notice the control to lock the test machine, and run testing.
-After finished the testing, the program notice the control server to unlock the test server.
+	This file need to be deployed on the control server and used to control the test server usage.
+During the testing, the program first need to check with control server whether server is using by the other user, if not, then notice the control server to lock the test machine and run testing.
+After finishing the testing, the program notices the control server to unlock the test server.

  autophysion.sh: